David France (writer/filmmaker): How to Survive a Plague

 Published in 2016, How to Survive a Plague is considered "the definitive book on AIDS activism."

-A blend of scholarly history and first-hand witnessing, it is considered a sequel to (and correction of) Randy Shilts's And the Band Played On.
-France weaves the intimate personal narratives of the most towering figures from that time -- Mathilde Krim, Joseph Sonnabend, Larry Kramer, Peter Staley, Michael Callen, Robert Gallo, Luc Montagnier—into "a riveting, galvanizing account" of flawed personalities, nasty politics, human desperation, and clever resistance.
-He shows how the arrival of life-saving antiretrovirals in 1996 could not have happened without a scrappy band of citizen scientists pushing Big Pharma along.
+A blend of academic history and primary accounts, it is considered a sequel to (and correction of) Randy Shilts's And the Band Played On.
+France weaves the intimate personal narratives of some of the most prominent figures in the era — including Mathilde Krim, Joseph Sonnabend, Larry Kramer, Peter Staley, Michael Callen, Robert Gallo, and Luc Montagnier— into a critically praised narrative of flawed personalities, incompatible politics, human desperation, and resistance.
+France shows how the arrival of life-saving antiretrovirals in 1996 was only possible due to a group of citizen scientists pushing Big Pharma along.

 One of the best-reviewed books of the year, it was named to numerous best-of and top-ten lists, including The New York Timess "100 Notable Books of 2016."
 Richard Canning described the book as "richly suggestive but also carefully objective" in Literary Review: "[France] readily bridges the chasm between the two types of AIDS storyline to have emerged to date: the epidemiological one, which focuses on disease spread, populations, and political and institutional responses, and the biomedical one, which tells of individual bodily decline, death, grief and a legacy of loss."
 The Sunday Times wrote: "Powerful...This superbly written chronicle will stand as a towering work in its field, the best book on the pre-treatment years of the epidemic since Randy Shilts's And The Band Played On...
 Most of the people to whom it bears witness are not around to read it, but millions are alive today thanks to their efforts, and this moving record will ensure their legacy does not die with them."

 Entertainment Weekly called it one of the 10 best nonfiction books of the 2010s, Literary Hub said it was one of the 20 best nonfiction works of the decade, and Slate named it one of the 50 best of the past 25 years.